This content is translated with an automatic translation tool: the text may contain inaccurate information.

 (1) In the first case (pregnancy with a health condition at risk, in particular from complications or pre-existing morbidities) the competence for the procedure for early abstention lies with the Provincial Board of Health and must be forwarded directly to it.

-(2) In the second case - work at risk due to the type of work performed - the application shall be submitted to the Employment Service of the PAT, which may order, on the basis of a medical assessment and by availing itself of the competent bodies of the National Health Service, the early abstention from work of pregnant workers, up to the period of compulsory abstention (the two months preceding the presumed date of delivery), and up to 7 months after delivery, for the following reasons
+(2) In the second case - job at risk due to the type of work performed - the application shall be submitted to the Employment Service of the PAT, which may order, if necessary also on the basis of a medical assessment and by availing itself of the competent bodies of the National Health Service, the early abstention from work of pregnant workers, up to the period of compulsory abstention (the two months preceding the presumed date of delivery), and up to 7 months after delivery, for the following reasons

 (a) when the working or environmental conditions are deemed detrimental to the health of the woman and the child;